What is vinyasa yoga?

 Vinyasa vs hatha vs ashtanga

-Hatha is slower and more static — postures are held and teachers often explain alignment in detail.
+Hatha is slower and more static.
+The teacher holds postures longer and often explains alignment in detail.
 Ashtanga follows a strict, unchanging sequence of postures (primary, intermediate, advanced series) and is usually self-led in a Mysore-style room.
-Vinyasa borrows the flow from ashtanga but the sequencing changes every class — each teacher designs their own.
+Vinyasa borrows the flow from ashtanga, but the sequencing changes every class.
+Each teacher designs their own.

 What to expect in a vinyasa class

 Classes usually run 60 minutes, sometimes 75 or 90 for slow flow or level 2–3 classes.
 Expect a warm-up, a sun salutation or two, a standing sequence, a peak pose, a cool-down, and savasana.
-You will move a lot — 40–80 postures per class is typical — but at a pace you can actually keep up with.
+You'll move a lot (40–80 postures per class is typical) but at a pace you can keep up with.
 Modifications are offered freely; taking child's pose any time is always acceptable.

 Who vinyasa suits

 People who like variety (no two classes are the same), who want a physical but not brutal workout, and who prefer moving to holding.
-It is beginner-accessible if you find a class labelled level 1 or slow flow.
-Level 2 and 3 classes assume you know sun salutation A and B and can move at tempo — jump in those after 2–3 months of practice.
+It's beginner-accessible if you find a class labelled level 1 or slow flow.
+Level 2 and 3 classes assume you know sun salutation A and B and can move at tempo.
+Jump in those after 2–3 months of practice.